namadaza/FoodiesIAATK/README.md

 # FoodiesIAATK

 ### Understanding This Project
+Login to dedicated foodies Google account.

+Code is ran on a project hosted on http://www.script.google.com

 Code is put into .html files as workaround for Google App Script limitations.

 GAS only runs HTML, thus stylesheets/javascript code wrapped with HTML tags.

 Application is hosted on Google App Script, providing many benefits:
 * Authentication is enforced via Google sign in
     * IAATK will be provided dedicated Google account to store checkin/signin sheets
 * Google App Script will host website for free